apache/flink/docs/content.zh/docs/internals/filesystems.md

   - ...

 Flink loads Hadoop's file systems transparently if it finds the Hadoop File System classes in the class path and finds a valid
 Hadoop configuration.
 By default, it looks for the Hadoop configuration in the class path.
-Alternatively, one can specify a custom location via the configuration entry `fs.hdfs.hadoopconf`.

 # Persistence Guarantees